NODOMAIN.NET Terms of Service

 Configuration

 The Apple Dot Matrix Printer is parallel and its configuration is not covered here, due to the author’s ignorance of parallel ports.
 (If you have an Apple DMP or are familiar with parallel ports, please feel free to send the relevant configuration command(s) for inclusion.)
-For ImageWriter users, you’ll need to configure your serial port for 9,600 or 19,200 baud (depending on printer model), no parity, 8 data bits, 1 stop bit and hardware flow control.
-For example (for an ImageWriter LQ on UN*X – untested):
+For ImageWriter users, you’ll need to configure your serial port for 9,600 or 19,200 baud (depending on printer model and configuration), no parity, 8 data bits, 1 stop bit and hardware flow control.
+For example (for an ImageWriter II on UN*X – untested):

 or (on Windows):